Updated January 4, 2020

 We also added another child to the mix and became a family of 6.

 In 2010, I turned my hobby blog into a money-making blog.
 Over time, my online business increased our income substantially, accelerating our debt journey.

 We are 100% debt free.
 We paid off our house on June 16, 2016.
 Dave Ramsey’s Baby Steps work.

 Now we’ve shifted our focus to the FIRE movement (Financial Independence, Retire Early).
 We don’t plan to retire, so our goal is just FI (Financial Independence).

 Our general money principles & tips

 - Live generously.
 An attitude of giving instead of getting changes everything.
-And it’s an absolute blast!
+And it’s fun!

-Call me cheesy or too religious if you’d like, but I will talk about the benefits of tithing until the cows come home.
+Call me cheesy or too religious, but I will talk about the benefits of giving (tithing) until I die.